Ingenuity documents its longest and fastest journey to Mars

 “For our record-breaking flight, Ingenuity’s downward navigation camera provided us with an incredible sense of what it would be like to glide 33 feet above the the surface of Mars at 12 miles per hour.

-The first frame of the video starts approximately one second after the flight.
+The first frame of the video starts approximately one second following the flight.
 After reaching an altitude of 10 meters (33 feet), the helicopter heads to the southwest, accelerating to its maximum speed in less than three seconds.

-The helicopter flies first over a group of ripples of sand, then, about halfway through the video, over several rocky fields.
+The helicopter flies first over a group of ripples of sand, then, regarding halfway through the video, over several rocky fields.
 Finally, a relatively flat and featureless terrain appears below, providing a good place to land.

 The 161.3-second video clip of the flight was accelerated 5 times, reducing the time to less than 35 seconds, and the navigation camera was programmed to disable it when the helicopter was within a meter (3 feet) of the surface.